dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 Location: /books/9781449358068
 ```

 This says that in response to our request a new resource was created at `http://example.com/books/9781449358068`.
-We could have sent back the absolute URL, but `Location` is defined as a [URI reference][6].
-The HTTP standard states that when the `Locations` is a [relative reference][7], it's [resolved][8] against the [effective request URI][9]: `http://example.com/books`.
+We could have sent back the absolute URL, but the HTTP standard defines the `Location` header as a [URI reference][6], and when it's a [relative reference][7], it's [resolved][8] against the [effective request URI][9]: `http://example.com/books`.

 [6]: https://datatracker.ietf.org/doc/html/rfc3986#section-4.1
 [7]: https://datatracker.ietf.org/doc/html/rfc3986#section-4.2
 [8]: https://datatracker.ietf.org/doc/html/rfc3986#section-5
 [9]: https://datatracker.ietf.org/doc/html/rfc7230#section-5.5

-We also could have included the representation in the response, but now that the client has the URL of the new resource, they don't need the identifier, and since that's all we added to the representation in the response, the client doesn't need it, and we same some network bandwidth in the process.
+We also could have included the representation in the response, but now that the client has the URL of the new resource, they don't need the identifier, and since that's all we added to the representation in the response, the client doesn't need it and we save some network bandwidth in the process.
 Furthermore, we loosen the coupling by reducing the clients' need to understand the server's URLs.

 ## `201` without a `Location`

-We saw that not including a `Location` is technically valid, but when would we want to do that?
-One reason would be to give clients control over the URI, but why would we want to do that?
+We saw that not including a `Location` _is_ technically valid, but when would we want to do that?
+One reason would be to give clients control over the URI, but _why_ would we want to do that?
 Perhaps we don't want to generate a URL for each resource.

 Going back to our book example, suppose we want to allow clients to create resources that represent wishlists of books found at `/wishlists/{id}`, but instead of the server generating a value for `id`, we let the clients choose it.